 Anyone with an email address can go to the City’s website and sign up to receive free email updates.
 Enter your email address in the space provided, and check the boxes for the list(s) you want to receive.
 The City will not sell email addresses to a third party or collect them for any purpose other than to send email updates.
 Contact us at 630-260-2192 for further questions.

 Channel 17, or WCTV, is Wheaton’s community channel.
-Programming on this channel includes local talk shows, Park District meetings, School District meetings, and informational bulletin boards.
-To have your non-profit organization’s information included on WCTV, submit your items by email or by fax to 630-260-2198.
+Programming on this channel includes Park District meetings, School District meetings, and informational bulletin boards.

 The State of Illinois enacted legislation that increases protections to subscribers of Cable and Video Television.
 These include requirements for: Advertising, Disclosure and Notices; Installation, Outages and Service; Contract Terms, Bills, Payments, and Termination; Protections for the Hearing and Visually Impaired; and outlines Consumer Credits.
-More information can be found at the Attorney General's website.
-You can also read the full Illinois State Statute.
-Please note, as with any service issue, good documentation on the consumer's part can help resolve issues more quickly.
+You can read the full Illinois State Statute.
+Please note, as with any service issue, good documentation on the consumer’s part can help resolve issues more quickly.